By reading this article, you will learn the process of Low frequency SAR testing.

 What kinds of devices use low frequencies?

-Picture below demonstrates different types of devices that work between 3 kHz and 300 GHz frequencies and between 100 km and 1 mm wavelengths.
-In this article, we will introduce HF, VHF, UHF frequencies and 450 MHz alliance in more detail.
+Picture below demonstrates different types of devices that work between 3 kHz and 300 GHz frequencies and have wavelengths between 100 km and 1 mm.
+In this article, we will introduce HF, VHF, UHF and 450 MHz alliance in more detail.

 HF covers frequencies from 3 MHz to 30 MHz.
 Example of a technology working in HF, 13.56 MHz frequency, is RFID.
 There are RFID readers that are transmitting on 13.56 MHz frequency in order to read RFID tags.
-RFID tags at 13.56 MHz frequency, called HF tags, use are quite inexpensive, making the utilization of the frequency tags cost effective.
+RFID tags used at 13.56 MHz frequency, called HF tags, are quite inexpensive, making the utilization of the frequency tags cost effective.
 The uses of the RFID tags can be for example access control, patient tracking and credit cards.
 HF tags are currently the most wildly used tags.

-Active RF components, like RF readers, need to have RF exposure evaluation, which depending on device and transmission is SAR testing or other methods of evaluation.
+Active RF components, like RF readers, need to have RF exposure evaluation, which, depending on the device and transmission, is SAR testing or other methods of evaluation.

-The lower frequency the walkie-talkie uses, the longer the radio waves are.
-Then the device is able to cover longer distances with less output power which works well outdoors.
-For indoor use, the higher frequency like 400-512MHz is better as shorter waves travel through obstacles better.
+The lower the frequency the walkie-talkie uses, the longer the radio waves are.
+Then the device is able to cover longer distances with less output power, which works well outdoors.
+For indoor use, the higher frequency, such as 400-512MHz, is better as shorter waves travel through obstacles better.

 SAR Testing regulation and guidance

-Accredited SAR testing is guided by standards and regulations set by authorities of the country the product is going to be sold and used.
-Standards like EN 50566, Product standard to demonstrate the compliance of wireless communication devices with the basic restrictions and exposure limit values related to human exposure to electromagnetic fields in the frequency range from 30 MHz to 6 GHz: hand-held and body mounted devices in close proximity to the human body, for EU.
-For US markets, 447498 D01 General RF Exposure Guidance v06: Rf exposure procedures and equipment authorization policies for mobile and portable devices, state the requirements for the SAR testing.
+Accredited SAR testing is guided by standards and regulations set by the authorities of the country where the product is going to be sold and used.
+Standards, such as EN 50566 product standard, guide how to demonstrate the compliance of wireless communication devices with the basic restrictions and exposure limit values related to human exposure to electromagnetic fields in the frequency range from 30 MHz to 6 GHz for EU.
+For US markets, 447498 D01 General RF Exposure Guidance v06, state the requirements for the SAR testing.
 However, in 2021, the FCC published an update to the KDB Publication 447498 D01.
 Read more how this affects from our Changes in RF exposure guidance -news.

-The SAR value limits are set by authorities and the product that is tested must be less than or equal to the limit in order to be compliant.
-The SAR limit varies in different countries, being 2.0W/kg for EU and 1.6W/kg for US market for general public.
+The SAR value limits are set by the authorities.
+The product that is tested must be less than or equal to the limit in order to be compliant.
+The SAR limit varies in different countries, being SAR10g: 2.0W/kg for EU and SAR1g: 1.6W/kg for US and Canada.